-SSR is written by Kevin Lipe.
+This is System Stack, a blog by Kevin Lipe.
 I’ve written other stuff other places, and done a lot of things, but ideally none of that really matters here.